coyove/goflyway/readme.md

 ```

 ## Key
-`KEY` in goflyway is merely a password, but if you are not using the same password (intentional or unintentional) server uses, you get banned.
-And once on the blacklist, you have to either manually restart the server and try again, or click "Unlock Me" in the goflyway console.
+`KEY` in goflyway is merely a password, but if you are not using the same one (intentional or mistyping) server uses, you get banned.

+Once on the blacklist, all requests you sent will be discarded and there is no auto discharge, you have to either manually restart the server and try again (check your key first), or click "Unlock Me" in the goflyway console (again, please check your key).

+## Console
+There is a simple web console for client built inside goflyway: `http://127.0.0.1:8100/?goflyway-console`.

 ## UDP
 We have an experimental SOCKS5 UDP relay, turn it on (both at client and server):